shivam21/ImagePicker/README.md

 </a>

 ImagePicker is an Android library to easily pick an image from gallery or camera app.
 The users can select their prefered gallery/camera app on a unique Intent.
-Download the APK sample on Google Play:
+Download the APK sample on Google Play

 <a href="https://play.google.com/store/apps/details?id=com.mvc.imagepicker">
   <img alt="Add me to Linkedin" src="./art/GooglePlay.png" />